The Facts to Know About Crimes and Criminal Records

 What are Federal Criminal Records?

-What does the criminal record say about the outcome?
+What does the criminal record indicate regarding the outcome of a charge?

 Michael Klazema